Unleash/unleash-proxy-client-swift/README.md

 pod trunk register <email> "Your name"
 ```

 The email that owns this package is the general Unleash team email.
-Cocoapods will send a link to this email, click it to validate your shell session.
+CocoaPods will send a link to this email, click it to validate your shell session.

 Bump the version number of the package, you can find this in `UnleashProxyClientSwift.podspec`, we use SemVer for this project.
 Once that's committed and merged to main: